-6 Striking City Views in West Hollywood
+7 Striking City Views in West Hollywood

 Icelandic designer Gulla Jónsdóttir takes a holistic, poetic approach to space and structure.
 La Peer opened as the city’s first Design District hotel, with striking lighting installations, exquisite furnishings, and nearly 10,000 square feet of indoor and outdoor dining.
-Our favorite moments are always found sky-high, whether it’s waking up early for outdoor yoga or staying up late for killer parties under the clouds.
-The airy space combines natural, desert plants and California-chic lounge furniture to create a Moroccan appeal.
+Our favorite moments are always found sky high, whether it’s waking up early for outdoor yoga or staying up late for killer parties under the clouds.
+The airy space combines natural desert plants and California-chic lounge furniture to create a Moroccan appeal.

 Want to see the Hollywood sign sans the hike?
 Choose a clear day and head to the London‘s rooftop space.
 Don’t forget to pack your swimsuit, because they’ve got a great pool too––provided you’ve gotten a room downstairs.
-You can peer over the edge to take in the mayhem of the bustling Sunset Strip, lounge by the fire pit at night, throw a party on their Rooftop West event space or gaze outward to the homes of Beverly Hills.
+You can peer over the edge to take in the mayhem of the bustling Sunset Strip, lounge by the fire pit at night, throw a party in their Rooftop West event space or gaze outward at the homes of Beverly Hills.
 This view is truly 360 degrees.